wp-plugins/wordpress-bootstrap-css/readme.txt

 = My Popover/Tooltip doesn't seem to work and it's generating Javascript errors in the console =

 This is likely due to you not linking to the latest version of JQuery.
-Twitter Bootstrap requires the latest version (1.7.2 at the time of writing).
-There is an option in the plugin to replace the JQuery of your WordPress installation with the latest version served from Google CDN.
+Twitter Bootstrap requires the latest version (v1.7.2 at the time of writing).
+There is now ( plugin v2.0.3.1+ ) an option to replace the JQuery of your WordPress installation with the latest version served from Google CDN.
 Try this if you're having issues with Popovers etc., or better yet upgrade your WordPress to the latest version.

 = What's the reason for the Worpit menu? =